University Libraries at Bowling Green State University: Government Documents (1st floor)

 The collection emphasizes materials in business, civil rights, economics, education, environment, foreign relations, health, housing, justice, labor, presidential materials, small business, and social welfare.
-Additionally librarians select all congressional materials including hearings, reports, documents, floor debates, bills and public laws, and studies.
+Librarians also select congressional materials, including hearings, reports, documents, floor debates, bills and public laws, and studies.

-The department became an Ohio depository in 1953 and receives all agency publications distributed through the state depository program.
-The collection includes agency publications such as reports, directories, pamphlets, leaflets, posters, newsletters, and journals; Judicial Branch materials including administrative opinions and the Supreme Court of Ohio opinions and decisions; and Ohio General Assembly materials, including the Laws of Ohio and the House and Senate Journals.
+The department became an Ohio depository in 1953 and received all agency publications from the state depository program.
+As a result, the collection includes agency publications such as reports, directories, pamphlets, leaflets, posters, newsletters, and journals; Judicial Branch materials including administrative opinions and the Supreme Court of Ohio opinions and decisions; and Ohio General Assembly materials, including the Laws of Ohio and the House and Senate Journals.

-In the early 1980s selected material from the city of Bowling Green was added to the collection including City Council Minutes, Mayor's Reports, the Bowling Green City Code of Ordinances, and the Annual Report of the Bowling Green Police Division.
+In the early 1980s, selected material from the city of Bowling Green was added to the collection, including City Council Minutes, Mayor's Reports, the Bowling Green City Code of Ordinances, and the Annual Report of the Bowling Green Police Division.

-BGSU became a Canadian Government Documents Depository in October, 1999.
+BGSU became a Canadian Government Documents Depository in October 1999.
 This collection focuses on business, environment, Great Lakes, Native Peoples, and social issues.
 It includes journals, reports, and cd-roms.
-The library also collects some of the important statistical reports produced by Statistics Canada.
+The library also collects some of the essential statistical reports produced by Statistics Canada.